jawaharr20/phytec-4-week-tasks/Week_1_task/C_programming/queue_/README.md

 How to Compile and Run

 Navigate to the project directory:
-    sh

 cd Week_1_task/C_programming/queue_

 Compile the code:
-sh

             gcc queue.c -o queue

 Run the executable:
-sh

             ./queue